What are Air Bricks?

 - Drafts / Cold – in a well constructed house, this should not be a major problem but, in some instances (especially if there is other damage) then air bricks can add to draft problems in homes especially in winter.
 This is often the reason cited as to why people cover them over, but as we said, don’t do this and focus your efforts in sealing gaps in your flooring etc. Thermal imaging surveys can help with this as they will highlight areas which are cold and drafty, more than you can see with the naked eye.

-We hope now that you can see the benefits of air bricks and how, even though they can have some issues, these can be overcome quite easily.
+We hope now that you can see the benefits of air bricks and how, even though they can have some issues and challenges, these can be overcome quite easily on most occassions.

 Can air bricks cause damp?